-Figures in brackets printed down the right-hand side of pages indicate the marks awarded to each question or part question.
+Figures in brackets printed at the end of each question indicate the marks awarded to each question or part question.

 You are reminded of the need for good English and clear presentation in your answers.

 Use accurate scientific terminology in all answers.